 Germany is now one of Europe’s most powerful nations.
 Within the European Union, Germany holds a key position.

 Germans were unfairly blamed for World War I, owing huge debts to the nations it had fought over the long and costly conflict.
-Germany paid off war debt and made enormous reparations payments as a result of the Versailles Treaty.
+Germany paid off war debt and made enormous reparations due to the Versailles Treaty.

 Their economy was ruined, leading to poverty.
-Poor policy lead to hyperinflation which only exacerbated the situation, which was made even direr by the Wall Street Crash in 1928.
+The poor policy led to hyperinflation, which only exacerbated the situation, which the Wall Street Crash made even more direr in 1928.

 What would happen if the US didn’t join WW1??